How Much Does Car Insurance Increase After an Accident? (2024)

 When does insurance go down after an accident?

-You can expect your insurance rates to decrease three to five years after an accident.
-For example, average rates three to five years after an accident are $316 a month but decrease to $261 a month five to seven years after an accident.
-However, the severity of the accident and the cost of damages affect how long your rates stay higher.
+Insurance rates typically decrease three to five years after an accident.
+For example, the average rate three to five years after an accident is $122 per month but decreases to $113 per month five to seven years after an accident.
+But the severity of the accident and the cost of damages affect how long your rates stay higher.

 Insurify’s proprietary data of more than 70 million quotes can help give a sense of how much your premiums could increase and for how long.
 Take a look at these average quotes based on the time after an accident: